AIDS in Perspective

 misconfiguration and was unable to complete

-root@localhost and inform them of the time the error occurred,
+[no address given] to inform them of the time this error occurred,

 More information about this error may be available